-HarmonyOS Announced by Huawei After US Government Ban
+HarmonyOS announced by Huawei after US government ban

 HarmonyOS - born because of the ban

-In Europe, the lack of Google Mobile Services—the services platform that is essential to running the most popular apps—is a real problem.
+In Europe, the lack of Google Mobile Services – the services platform that is essential to running the most popular apps – is a real problem.
 Even with its own app store, without Google's help, a software that aspires to be the majority cannot win.

-HyperOS - the ambitious operating system
+HyperOS - ambitious operating system

-Xiaomi promises HyperOS will deliver higher performance, while having a lower system footprint and the ability to load native code to support general AI models in the future.
-Xiaomi HyperOS is built on Linux and Xiaomi's self-developed Xiaomi Vela system, allowing it to work efficiently with a variety of devices, regardless of RAM size (from 64KB to 24GB).
+Xiaomi promises HyperOS will deliver higher performance, while having a smaller system footprint and the ability to load native code to support future general AI models.
+Xiaomi HyperOS is built on Linux and Xiaomi's self-developed Xiaomi Vela system, allowing it to work efficiently with a wide range of devices, regardless of RAM size (from 64 KB to 24 GB).

-HyperOS is an ambitious operating system platform from Xiaomi to replace MIUI.
+HyperOS is an ambitious operating system platform from Xiaomi to replace MIUI

 HyperOS is lightweight (the smartphone's system firmware only takes up 8.75 GB) and uses minimal resources compared to its competitors, resulting in optimal performance.
 The operating system excels at task scheduling and resource management, ensuring stable performance even in resource-intensive scenarios.
 Technical modules such as the file system and memory management are optimized to exploit different hardware capabilities.

-With HyperOS, Xiaomi has modified Android to the maximum extent and not sacrificed functionality but tried to make it work even better.
+With HyperOS, Xiaomi has modified Android to the maximum and not sacrificed functionality but tried to make it work even better.
 However, more time is needed to check how much new HyperOS has after a closer analysis of the Xiaomi 14.

-Unlike Xiaomi, Vivo seems to want to end its dependence on Android directly by developing its own operating system coded in Rust.
+Unlike Xiaomi, Vivo seems to want to end its dependence on Android directly by developing its own operating system programmed in Rust.
 For now, it doesn't seem like it will be compatible with Android apps, a move that will likely apply to Vivo smartphones sold in China.

 So the ambitious undertakings of Xiaomi and Vivo are noteworthy, especially since they have quite different approaches.
-The Chinese manufacturers clearly want to move away from Android, and no one knows how these plans will end up.
+Chinese manufacturers clearly want to move away from Android, and no one knows how these plans will end up.

 Source link